Forecasted Treatment Effects: Parametric-Model FAT

-In this section, we consider different ways of incorporating covariates, including lagged outcomes, in the estimation of FAT.
-Compared to the baseline case, this requires specifying a model for the counterfactuals and imposing additional assumptions.
+In this section, we consider an alternative approach that explicitly incorporates covariates, including lagged outcomes, in the estimation of FAT.
+Compared to the baseline case, this involves specifying a parametric model for the counterfactuals and imposing additional assumptions.